tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

     Where `<hmac-sha256-signature>` is the HMAC computed in the previous step.

 With all of the other details known and the headers set you can now specify the `Authorization` header its format is as follows: `Authorization: "HMAC-SHA256 SignedHeaders=date;host;x-ms-content-sha256&Signature=<hmac-sha256-signature>"`

+## Azure Managed Identity Authentication

+Azure Managed Identity can be used when requests aren't made by your end-user application.
+Run these requests within trusted service environment.

+Before getting started, ensure you have:

+- Your Azure Managed Identity
+- The URL Path and HTTP Verb that you're calling

+For how to create Azure Managed Identity, see - [Use managed identities in Communication Services](https://docs.microsoft.com/azure/communication-services/quickstarts/managed-identity).

+Once you have Azure Managed Identity created, you can use one of its secrets for authentication to access Communication Services for creating user, issuing user access token, or manage phone numbers.

+### Using managed identity credential in a request

+Once you have id and a secret of a managed identity, you can use them in your requests to Azure Communication Services' REST API by supplying them in the 'Authorization' header.

+    ```pseudocode
+    authorizationHeaderValue = convertToBase64String(<managed identity Id> + ":" + <secret of the managed identity id>)
+    Authorization="BASIC <authorizationHeaderValue>"
+    ```

 ## User Access Token Authentication